-The Archives is a searchable, digital library of every issue, article, photograph and advertisement that has appeared in Maclean’s in its 111-year history (going back to 1905, when we debuted as “The Business Magazine.”)
+The Archives is a searchable, digital library of every issue, article, photograph and advertisement that has appeared in Maclean’s in its 113-year history (going back to 1905, when we debuted as “The Business Magazine.”)
 It contains more than 3,400 issues, with more than 100,000 stories.
 You’ll find Canada’s greatest writers and journalists there: Pierre Berton and June Callwood, Peter Newman and Margaret Atwood, Mordecai Richler, Joseph Boyden and Peter Gzowski.
 Not to mention some you might not expect: Rudyard Kipling, Lucy Maud Montgomery, even George Bernard Shaw.
 And you’ll see all our fantastic covers, including work by the likes of A.J.
 Casson, Alex Colville and Yousuf Karsh.
 To help guide you to our best work, we’ll update our Archives homepage regularly with story suggestions and reading lists.

 Exactly.
 The New Yorker, Rolling Stone, Esquire and Vogue all have something similar in the U.S. But only Maclean’s has anything like this in Canada, and we’re quite proud of that.

-If you’d rather browse the archive than click on a particular story from the homepage, click on FULL ISSUES at the top of the homepage.
+Click on FULL ISSUES at the top of the homepage.
 That will take you to the Decades page where you can click through to the decade you want, pick a year, or scroll down to see all the issues from that decade.

 That takes you to the Issue Page, where you will see the issue cover, with the three biggest stories beside it.
-Below that you will see the VIEW ISSUE button — click there and you are into the issue, and able to use the arrows on the side of your screen to flip through page by page, forward and backward.
+Below that you will see the VIEW ISSUE button—click there and you are into the issue, and able to use the arrows on the side of your screen to flip through page by page, forward and backward.
 The MORE FEATURES button advances you to the list of the major feature stories below.
 You will also see a TABLE OF CONTENTS menu that gives you a detailed list of everything in that issue, including the ads.

 For any story on the Issue Page, either in the top three, or the features list, or the full contents, you can click on the headline, or on the image of the magazine spread, and a digital replica of that story as it was published will fill your screen.
 If a text-only version is available, you’ll see a READ RAW TEXT button at the bottom and you can click on that.
 (Most of our stories have that option, but some don’t.
 We’re working on that.)
 You will also see icons for the FULL SCREEN MODE and for ZOOM on the bottom right.
 At the bottom left you’ll see three dots.
 Click there to share the story.
 To go back to the Issue Page, click the X at the top right.